Thyroid Stimulating Hormone

 Clinical Overview

 TSH is secreted by the pituitary gland to control thyroid hormone production.
 It is the single most sensitive test for thyroid dysfunction.
-High TSH = hypothyroidism; low TSH = hyperthyroidism.
+High TSH indicates the pituitary is working harder to stimulate an underactive thyroid (hypothyroidism); low TSH indicates the pituitary is suppressed because the thyroid is overactive (hyperthyroidism) or the patient is receiving excess thyroid hormone.

 Reference RangesWHO/IFCC standards